-If you’re experiencing a malfunctioning bathtub spout you might be at a loss as to how to fix the issue at hand.
+If you’re experiencing a malfunctioning bathtub spout, you might be at a loss as to how to fix the issue at hand.
 Anything involving piping can seem a little intimidating.
 How can I stop the leaking?
 What if it’s rusted?
 How do I take off the spout anyways?
 Repairing your shower diverter can seem overwhelming.
-Not all of us are DIY gurus that can fix anything with a monkey-wrench and pure instinct.
+Unfortunately, not all of us are DIY gurus that can fix anything with a monkey-wrench and pure instinct.

 On the other hand, the cost of a plumber can rack up from anywhere between $100-$125.
-If you’re like me you might not have the money to shell out so easily, and might feel like you have to live with a poorly operating shower for a long time until you can afford to finally fix that stubborn faucet.
+If you’re like me, you might not have the money to shell out so quickly and might feel like you have to live with a poorly operating shower for a long time until you can afford to fix that stubborn faucet finally.

-However, with the right knowledge, fixing your shower diverter can be incredibly quick and inexpensive.
+However, with the proper knowledge, fixing your shower diverter can be incredibly quick and inexpensive.
 The best part?
-It can be done in as simple as 5 steps.
-In this article we will brief over the basic functions of your shower, main causes for your shower diverter not working, and the easiest way to repair it.
+You can do it in as simple as five steps.
+In this article, we will brief you on the essential functions of your shower, the leading causes for your shower diverter not working, and the easiest way to repair it.
 Being informed can help you save a lot of money on repairs and possible damage caused by carelessness.

 What Is a Shower Diverter?

-Before we begin, let’s make it as clear as possible what you are dealing with so that there are no mix-ups as to what a diverter does, how it relates to the rest of your bathtub fixture, and how much the parts you need will cost.
-This will ensure that when the time comes you’re in need of shower diverter repairs, or any other plumbing issues, you are properly debriefed and feel comfortable enough to take the plunge.
+Before we begin, let’s make it as straightforward as possible what you are dealing with so that there are no mix-ups as to what a diverter does, how it relates to the rest of your bathtub fixture, and how much the parts you need will cost.
+This will ensure that when the time comes, you require shower diverter repairs or any other plumbing issues, you are correctly debriefed and feel comfortable enough to take the plunge.
 (Get it?)

-Reading this you might be thinking, “I don’t turn on my shower from my faucet?
+Reading this, you might be thinking, “I don’t turn on my shower from my faucet?
 I have a third handle!”
-Don’t worry, we’ve got you covered.
+Don’t worry; we’ve got you covered.
 Some bathrooms have three valve diverters that are all externally divided: hot, cold, and the bath/shower diverter.
-This means that instead of a little knob on the top of your faucet, you have a third knob most likely located between your hot and cold ones.
-These handles are usually pretty cheap, but can range from $10-50 depending on what you’re looking for.
-Just follow the steps and we will make sure to address your specific needs.
+This means that instead of a bit of knob on the top of your faucet, you have a third knob most likely located between your hot and cold ones.
+These handles are usually pretty cheap but can range from $10-50 depending on what you’re looking for.
+Just follow the steps, and we will make sure to address your specific needs.

 Step One: Prepping Your Area.

 Most modern homes will be connected to a central water source.
 Even if you have a separate valve for your shower or bathroom, it’s safest to turn off your entire water source as water pressure has been known to accumulate and burst.
-As you can imagine this can cause a bigger issue than just a broken diverter.
-(And in turn a lot more to fix!)
+As you can imagine, this can cause a more significant issue than just a broken diverter.
+(And in turn, a lot more to fix!)
 Look to your basement, garage, or outside near the street.
-There will be a large pipe jutting from the wall and this pipe will have a lever or a knob that you can turn or pull down.
+There will be a large pipe jutting from the wall, and this pipe will have a lever or a knob that you can turn or pull down.

-After you’ve done this go to a sink and try turning your water on.
-It may take a minutes for the water to drain.
+After you’ve done this, go to a sink and try turning your water on.
+It may take a few minutes for the water to drain.
 Once the water stops running from the sink, you will know you’re good to go!
-After you’ve turned off your water supply you may also want to plug or seal off your drain as you might be dealing with small screws and it would be unfortunate if they were to be lost.
+After you’ve turned off your water supply, you may also want to plug or seal off your drain as you might be dealing with small screws, and it would be unfortunate if they were to be lost.

 If you are solely experiencing a stuck knob to fix your diverter, you only need to follow instructions up to step four.
-For a faucet that is in need of a complete replacement, continue to step five.
+However, for a faucet that needs a complete replacement, continue to step five.

 Step Three: Removing Your Shower Faucet/Handle.

-In order to get to the diverter, you’re going to need to remove the faucet first.
-Examine your faucet or fixture to see how it’s fastened in order to determine your point of entry.
-Most commonly, the faucet can be twisted off or it will have a small hole on the bottom of it where you can use a small screwdriver to loosen the screw that is keeping the faucet in place.
-It may take a couple of strong twists but your spout should come off fairly easily, exposing the waterpipe.
+To get to the diverter, you’re going to need to remove the faucet first.
+Next, examine your faucet or fixture to see how it’s fastened to determine your point of entry.
+Most commonly, you can twist off the tap, or it will have a small hole on the bottom of it where you can use a small screwdriver to loosen the screw that keeps the faucet in place.
+It may take a couple of solid twists, but your spout should come off fairly quickly, exposing the waterpipe.

 Step Four: Lubricate Your Shower Diverter.

-If you find that the only reason your diverter isn’t working is because of some rust or stiffness, then some lubricant can be sprayed into the handle in order to loosen it up and give it a range of mobility.
-Something like WD-40 can be found at a handful of supermarkets and auto supply stores and only cost around $5-$8 depending on your local retailer.
+If you find that the only reason your diverter isn’t working is because of some rust or stiffness, then you can spray some lubricant into the handle to loosen it up and give it a range of mobility.
+Something like WD-40 can be found at a handful of supermarkets and auto supply stores and only cost around $5-$8, depending on your local retailer.

-If you have a handle shower diverter, simply spray around the inner grooves of the handle.
-If the inside of the pipe seems worn out then you will want to replace the faucet seat (the little item that is exposed when you remove the handle from the wall).
+If you have a handle shower diverter, spray around the inner grooves of the handle.
+If the inside of the pipe seems worn out, you will want to replace the faucet seat (the small item exposed when you remove the handle from the wall).

 All bathtub spouts are not created equal!
-Although a cheap spout can work just fine for you, it’s important to make sure that the length of the spout is conducive to the length of your exposed pipe.
+Although a cheap fixture can work just fine for you, it’s essential to make sure that the length of the faucet is conducive to the size of your exposed pipe.
 Measure your pipe and the potential replacement for your spout.

-It’s possible to have a spout that technically fits well enough, but is too long and therefore when screwed in is losing water due to a loose fit on the end of the pipe.
-Make sure that it is a tight fit and sealed properly onto the pipe.
-Either twist the replacement faucet on or screw it into from the bottom like what we previously talked about.
+It’s possible to have a spout that technically fits well enough but is too long and, therefore, when screwed in, is losing water due to a loose fit on the end of the pipe.
+First, make sure that it is a tight fit and sealed properly onto the pipe.
+Then, either twist the replacement faucet on or screw it into the bottom like what we previously talked about.

 Simple as That!

 A pretty simple fix for such a huge problem.
-All in all the cost should only equate to around $15-$30 (unless of course you want to get fancy with your faucet types) and should only take as long as thirty minutes to complete.
+All in all, the cost should only equate to around $15-$30 (unless, of course, you want to get fancy with your faucet types) and should only take as long as thirty minutes to complete.
 Make sure you remember to turn your water back on after you’re done.
-I hope you found these 5 simple steps helpful for shower diverter repair.
+I hope you found these five simple steps helpful for shower diverter repair.